raspberrypilearning/catch-the-bus/en/step_5.md

 --- /task ---

 When you dragged your bus into position it made the bus sprite appear in front of the other sprites.
+The bus needs to be behind the other sprites so they can get to the door to get on the bus.

 --- task ---

-To fix this add a `go to front layer`{:class="block3looks"} block and change the value to `back`:
+To make sure the **City Bus** sprite is always behind all the character sprites, add a `go to [front v] layer`{:class="block3looks"} block and click on `front`{:class="block3looks"} and change it to `back`{:class="block3looks"}.

 ![Bus sprite](images/bus-sprite.png)